 1.1.11.
-“Responsible Adult” means the parent, guardian, or escort of a young adult Guest 18 through 20 years old (“Under-21 Adult”), or the guardian or other legal representative of a person that is not competent to contract.
-A Responsible Adult must be at least 21 years old, and on the same Cruise as the Under-21 Adult or persons not competent to contract.
+“Responsible Adult” means the guardian or other legal representative of a person that is not competent to contract.
+A Responsible Adult must be at least 21 years old.

 1.1.12.
 “Cruise” means the duration of the Guest’s time spent on board the Vessel for the trip on board the Vessel as indicated in the documentation provided by the Carrier.
 It starts from the time the Guest first steps on board the embarkation platform directly attached to the Vessel enroute to boarding the Vessel on the sailing date and lasts until the time the Guest steps off the embarkation platform directly attached to the Vessel after finally departing the Vessel after Vessel is moored at the port of disembarkation.
 An embarkation platform as mentioned in this subsection 1.1.12 ends at the point it is shackled or attached to another platform, brow, ramp, gangway, or the like, that ultimately leads to shore or tender.

 1.1.13.
 “Wearable” means the device affixable to the Guest’s wrist, which concurrently serves as Guest’s electronic ID, boarding pass, credit device on the Vessel, and cabin key.